nirajwagh/truth_or_dare_android_app/README.md

 A simple ad-free android app for playing Truth or Dare game using a rotating bottle in the app.

-Users can select the number or participants, minimum and maximum rotation of bottle and the duration of rotation.
+Users can select the number of participants, minimum and maximum rotation of the bottle and the duration of the rotation.

-This app does not connect to the internet and do not collect or store any type or user data.
+This app does not connect to the internet and does not collect or store any type of user data.

 Play Store Link: https://play.google.com/store/apps/details?id=in.nirajwaghtech.truthordare